 If you are a beneficial owner whose shares are held of record by a broker, your broker is required to ask you for instructions on how to vote.
 If you do not provide voting instructions, your shares will not be voted on any proposal on which the broker does not have discretionary authority to vote.
 This is called a "broker non-vote."
-In these cases, the broker can register your shares as being present at the 2010 Annual Meeting for purposes of determining the presence of a quorum but will not be able to vote on those matters for which specific authorization is required under the rules of the New York Stock Exchange (or NYSE).
+In these cases, the broker can register your shares as being present at the 2011 Annual Meeting for purposes of determining the presence of a quorum but will not be able to vote on those matters for which specific authorization is required under the rules of the New York Stock Exchange (or NYSE).
+For the 2011 Annual Meeting, brokers are prohibited under NYSE rules from exercising discretionary authority with respect to Proposal 1 election of directors, Proposal 3 advisory vote on executive compensation, and Proposal 4 advisory vote on frequency of advisory vote on executive compensation.
+Brokers still are able to exercise discretionary voting authority with respect to the Proposal 2 ratification of the appointment of our independent registered public accounting firm.